Getting started

 Note

-You can read more examples (including transactions, several databases and a little more complex querying) in Examples
+Find more examples (including transactions, using multiple databases and more complex querying) in Examples and Query API.